020 7650 1200

 Human rights barristers Phillippa Kaufmann KC of Matrix Chambers and Nina Ross of 12 King's Bench Walk have been retained by our dedicated team to investigate these legal options.

-It is important to be aware that time limits may apply for you to bring your claim.
+It is important to be aware that time limits may apply for you to bring your claim

 Types of legal options

-We have been instructed by a number of women in connection with potential civil claims for compensation against Harrods and other associated companies for rape and sexual assault resulting in physical and long-term psychological injury.
-We are also investigating whether claims could be made against the estate of Mohamed Al Fayed, as well as the Metropolitan Police for failing to properly investigate reports of abuse by Mohamed Al Fayed that were made to them by survivors.
-The role of medical professionals alleged to have conducted sexual health examinations upon recruitment, the results of which were provided to Harrods and Mohamed Al Fayed, is also being investigated by Leigh Day.
+We have been instructed by a number of women to pursue civil claims for compensation against Harrods, the estate of Mohamed Al Fayed and his associated companies for rape and sexual assault resulting in physical and long-term psychological injury and financial losses.
+We are also investigating whether claims could be made against the Metropolitan Police for failing to properly investigate reports of abuse by Mohamed Al Fayed that were made to them by survivors.

 Survivors in the UK and other countries who suffered abuse or believe they have information about the allegations can confidentially contact the legal team at Leigh Day here.

-Leigh Day is supporting calls for a statutory public inquiry into the systemic failures within Harrods and the role of Harrods’ managers and security staff in facilitating and allowing the trafficking and sexual abuse of women, and the failure of the Metropolitan Police to investigate complaints of sexual abuse by women.
+• the systemic failures within Harrods and the role of Harrods’ managers and security staff in facilitating and allowing the trafficking and sexual abuse of women

 Statutory public inquiries have powers under the Inquiries Act to compel disclosure and witnesses.
 Any such public inquiry should examine the roles of Harrods and Mohamed Al Fayed, as well as individuals and organisations who may have either facilitated the abuse or failed to take action against Al Fayed.
 This may include the police, medical personnel, and any other enterprises and personnel within the Al Fayed network involved in serious allegations of sexual abuse, including the Ritz Paris, Harrods Aviation, Harrods Holdings, Turnbull & Asser, and Fulham FC.